-6. PLAN REVISIONS
+7. PLAN REVISIONS

-Whenever the grading inspector observes a substantial difference between the site and the approved grading plans, the inspector shall write a correction notice requiring the changes to be approved by the RDGE.
-When revised plans are approved, it is the responsibility of the inspector to attach the revised plan sheets to the original approval and void out-of-date plan sheets.
-Old plans should be discarded as necessary to eliminate conflicting sets of plans in the file.
+Whenever the grading inspector observes changes to grading, elevations, drainage (redirection of flow, device sizing, outlet location) between the site and the approved grading plans, the inspector shall write a correction notice requiring the changes to be approved by the RDGE.
 Minor field changes can be notated and initialed by the inspector on the grading plan provided to him/her at the job site.
-At the completion of the grading, an "As-Built" plan shall be submitted directly to the inspector.
+At the completion of the grading, an "As-Built" plan shall be submitted directly to the RDGE.
 This plan shall reflect all changes previously approved the inspector in the field and by the RDGE in the office.
-The inspector shall review this plan for conformance with the site and with the previous approvals, and shall stamp this plan "As-Built Grading Plan".
+The RDGE shall review this plan for conformance with the site and with the previous approvals, and shall stamp this plan "As-Built Grading Plan".